frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

   that could result in a stream being closed before all I/O operations had completed.
 Kudos to [@mrmacete][] for these awesome fixes!

+### Changes in 12.8.8

+- Gadget no longer deadlocks on Android/Linux during early instrumentation use-cases where Gadget's entrypoint gets called with dynamic linker lock(s) held.
+Due to Exceptor now using *dlsym()* to avoid running into PLT/GOT issues during early instrumentation, we need to ensure that Exceptor gets initialized from the entrypoint thread, and not the Gadget thread.

 [Stalker]: /docs/javascript-api/#stalker
 [started]: /news/2017/08/25/frida-10-5-released/